 How Long Do Unused Refrigerator Water Filter Last?

 If you leave the water filter unused for a long period, it might slightly deteriorate due to age-related wear.
-However, if you buy a reliable filter and store them properly (a cool, dry place), you don’t have to worry about refrigerator water filter expiring.
+However, if you buy a reliable filter and store them properly (a cool, dry place), you don’t have to worry about the refrigerator water filter expiring.

 How does a refrigerator Water Filter Work?